Extension of Franchise (House of Lords) Bill [HL]

 Groups Affected

-The main group affected is members of the House of Lords.
-This bill grants them the right to vote in general elections, a right previously denied to them due to their membership of the upper house.
-The impact on other groups is likely to be minimal, although potentially, the electorate might see a small change in the overall voting patterns.
+The primary group affected is members of the House of Lords.
+This bill would grant them the right to vote in general elections for the first time.
+The impact on other groups would be indirect and likely minimal.

 Powered by nyModel